Abdoulaye-Sayouti/Abdoul-AI/README.md

 - 👋 Hi, I’m Abdoulaye SAYOUTI SOULEYMANE
 - 👀 I’m interested in Artificial Intelligence and Data Science
 - 🌱 I’m currently studying a Master's degree in AI
-- 💞️ I’m looking to collaborate with greatteams in those field
+- 💞️ I’m looking to collaborate with great teams in those field
 - 📫 You can reach me on abdoulaye.sayoutisouleymane@gmail.com

 <!---